Van Gogh had his dogs in the yard before 7:30 a.m., and the new one barked all day long.

 Our routines stay the same unless there is an appointment of some sort.

-I think we all were a bit tired and cranky, and Barky didn't let up until—well, shoot, he disappeared for a little bit, but he barked right up until dark.
+Well, shoot, he disappeared for a little while, but he barked right up until dark.

-Tomorrow will be our town day, so we'll be gone until at least 1 p.m.
+Tomorrow will be our town day, so we will be gone until at least 1 p.m.

 No comments: